Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 ### Github Action

-You can also use Github Action to automate the load testing of the same infrastructure based on Azure Event Hubs:
+You can also use Github Action to automate the load testing of the same infrastructure:

 The diagram below describes the architecture for this test with Github Action:

-- a resource group associated with the Event Hubs based infrastructure to test
+- a resource group associated with the Multi-Tenant based infrastructure to test
 - a resource group associated with the load testing infrastructure and the Virtual Network
 - the Github resources repository, Github Action and artifact